RonanOD/OpenAAC/README.md

-# Open Augmentative and Alternative Communication
+# Open Augmentative and Alternative Communication App
+AI can be used to help people communicate.

-This project uses OpenAI Vector embeddings to translate a user's text/speech into easy to understand AAC symbols.
+This project uses [OpenAI Vector embeddings](https://platform.openai.com/docs/guides/embeddings) to translate a user's text/speech into easy to understand [AAC](https://www.asha.org/public/speech/disorders/aac/) symbols.
 This will assist communication between neurotypical and nonneurotypical users via mobile devices.

-The OpenAAC app will use OpenAI generate embeddings to match symbols to text to convert natural language to AAC pictograms.
+The OpenAAC app will use OpenAI generated embeddings to match symbols to text to convert natural language to AAC pictograms.

-# Reason
+# Background
 My name is [Ronan O'Driscoll](https://ronanodriscoll.com/).
-I am a software developer with a mostly nonverbal autistic son.
-It is often a struggle to pass back and forth his iPad to communicate, so I thought I would create a universal mobile for me to also input his symbols.
-We use the Speak4Yourself app, but it is only available on iOS.
+I am a software developer with an autistic son.
+Through therapy and assisted communication tools, his ability to communicate has improved considerably from when he was largely non-verbal.
+However, it is often a struggle to pass back and forth his iPad to communicate via his AAC app.
+So I thought I would create a universal mobile app for me to also input his symbols.
+We use the Speak4Yourself, but it is only available on iOS.
 I wanted to create a free, open source alternative that could be used on any mobile device.

-OpenAAC can work with any AAC symbol set, the `db/` folder in this repo has a number of tools to prepare and upload these images as vector embeddings to the Pinecone online vector database.
+The OpenAAC App can work with any AAC symbol set, but you need to generate and upload them manually.
+The `db/` folder in this repo has a number of tools to prepare and upload and convert your images as vector embeddings to the Pinecone online vector database.

 The `app/open_aac` folder contains the Flutter app that will use the Pinecone database to match text to symbols.

+AI is a powerful tool.
+I hope this project can help people communicate better.

 ## AAC Symbol Sets
  * [Open Symbols library](https://www.opensymbols.org/)